oroinc/documentation/user/back-office/marketing/promotions/promotions/manage-discounts-in-orders.rst

    Click **Add Special Discount**  under **Promotions and Discounts > All Special Discounts**.

    .. image:: /user/img/marketing/promotions/AddSpecialDiscount4.png
+      :alt: Highlight the Add Special Discount button under the Promotions and Discounts section

 2. In the form that opens, provide the following information: